TomKaltz/Server/DOCKER.md

    - Check network connectivity
    - Verify CMake download mirrors

+3. **Runtime library errors (e.g., "libatk-1.0.so.0 not found"):**
+   - This has been fixed in the current Dockerfile
+   - The image now includes all required GTK/ATK and X11 libraries
+   - Container includes `procps` for process monitoring in healthchecks

 ## Security Considerations

 - The container runs as non-root user `casparcg`